partnet/ads-proto/README.md

 The Q4 2014 FAERS data set (ADR14Q4.xml) was downloaded and indexed into an Elasticsearch instance after validating numeric data fields and and normalizing units of measure.

-A modified agile scrum process was followed for Pool 3 development to enable iterative development.
-The Technical Architect conducted daily stand-up meetings as well as planning meetings for each Sprint.
-The sprint duration lasted one day.
-Seven sprints were completed.
-Bugs were filed and assigned to sprints using milestones.
-See repository issues labeled pool3.
-Pool3 design was updated after the User Co-Creation session to include drug typeahead feature which was completed in Sprint 6.
-See the “Co-Creation Session” document.<sup>(g)</sup>

 Unit tests can be found in the repository under client/test and server/src/test.<sup>(k)</sup>

 The prototype is deployed to an Amazon EC2 instance running a CentOS 6.6 image.<sup>(j)</sup>